AllenSWDB/allenswdb.github.io/code/databook/visual-behavior/VBN-SessionData.md

 ## Stimulus Timestamps

-`session.stimulus_timestamps` is a numpy array storing the experiment timestamps of every frame rendered on the monitor in seconds.
+`session.stimulus_timestamps` is a numpy array storing the experiment timestamps of every rendered stimulus frame in seconds.